Cycling Thailand – Ultimate Guide & 2 SAUCY Itineraries

 The Warmshowers community instead is growing and quite widespread.
 As already mentioned, bicycle touring in Thailand is becoming a trendy thing, so you can bet there will be more and more Warmshower hosts in the near future.

-You’ll find both locals and foreigner hosts, many of the expats are teaching English in Thailand, most for just a year or two, so some of their profiles might be outdated.
+You’ll find both locals and foreign hosts, many of the expats are teaching English in Thailand, most for just a year or two, so some of their profiles might be outdated.

-A very nice surprise, pretty unique to Thailand, are the road-police stations free rooms for bicycle tourists.
+A very nice surprise, pretty unique to Thailand, is the road police stations’ free rooms for bicycle tourists.
 Some police stations indeed have a sign representing a bike, stopping here means you’ll have basic tools, a free meal, and a simple room for the night, directly from the police officers.
 This is absolutely awesome and a great sign of how Thailand cares about bicycle tourers.

 cycling thailand food